Mortgage rate switches explained

 I usually start looking at what mortgage rates are on the market when I have six months left on my current deal.
 When you should switch is down to you, there’s no one-size-fits-all answer I’m afraid.

 Give yourself time to weigh up all your options and think about your attitude to risk.
-Would you rather lock in a rate now and have that stability (even if rates go down in a couple of months)?
-Or are you comfortable waiting a bit longer to see if things change, even if that means rates go up and you then miss out on a better deal?
+You might also want to consider speaking to a mortgage broker, who can help advise you on whether you should lock in a rate now and have that stability (even if rates go down in a couple of months), or waiting a bit longer to see if things change, even if that means rates go up and you then miss out on a better deal.

 The good news is that even if you secure a new mortgage product well in advance, you usually have the flexibility to change your mind and pick a new one up to just a few days before the new product starts.
 Just watch out for any fees that could be due if you do this – ask your lender before signing up.